Driving It Home: Pro-Housing Movements in Minneapolis & Los Angeles

 Beatrice Sibblies is the managing partner of BOS Development, a community-focused real estate development and brokerage firm based in Harlem.
 BOS Development creates the spectrum of projects necessary for a vibrant community – including residential, religious, educational, hospitality, retail and commercial developments.
 BOS Development’s debut project, 88 Morningside, is an 80,000 sf residential co-op and community facility building structured on a 99-year ground lease from a Presbyterian church.

-On February 25, Fellows joined us for drinks and discussion with two organizers confronting the nation’s housing crisis: Janne Flisrand and Tommy Newman.
+On February 25, we gathered for drinks and discussion with two organizers confronting the nation’s housing crisis: Janne Flisrand and Tommy Newman.

 Residents across the country are struggling with the rising cost of housing and beginning to organize.
 From Seattle to Cambridge, activists are taking aim at restrictive land use policy to unlock dense new housing.